steemit/condenser/src/app/help/en/tos.md

 You represent and warrant that you: (a) are of legal age to form a binding contract;
-(b) have not previously been suspended or removed from using our Services; (c) are not the the subject of economic or trade sanctions administered or enforced by any governmental authority or otherwise designated on any list of prohibited or restricted parties; (d) are not (including but not limited to the following) a citizen, resident, or organization of the Chinese Mainland, Taiwan (province of China), Hong Kong (SAR
+(b) have not previously been suspended or removed from using our Services; (c) are not the subject of economic or trade sanctions administered or enforced by any governmental authority or otherwise designated on any list of prohibited or restricted parties; (d) are not (including but not limited to the following) a citizen, resident, or organization of the Chinese Mainland, Taiwan (province of China), Hong Kong (SAR